Google

 China's goal is to increase reliance on these renewable resources to 16% by 2020.

-Other goals include reducing energy consumption per unit of GDP by 20 percent by 2010, as well as completing a plan called "Top-1,000 Program," to improve energy efficiency of the 1,000 largest enterprises.
+Other goals include reducing energy consumption per unit of GDP as well as completing a plan called "Top-1,000 Program," to improve energy efficiency of the 1,000 largest enterprises.

 These sustainable goals need to extend to and be adapted by China's travel sector as well through energy and water conservation and greener practices.

-Fortunately, the green travel trend is on the rise, and China has committed to 10,000 green, energy-efficient and environmentally-friendly hotels by 2010.
+Fortunately, the green travel trend is on the rise, and China is committed to increase the number of green, energy-efficient and environmentally-friendly hotels.

-Yangshuo Mountain Retreat is a good example of a Chinese hotel dedicated to sustainability.
-It has drilled its own well to lessen its dependence on water resources in the area, has hired staff from neighboring villages, and plans to replace coal with alternative energy by 2009, to name a few of its sustainable practices.
+The Yangshuo Mountain Retreat is a good example of a Chinese hotel dedicated to sustainability.
+It has drilled its own well to lessen its dependence on water resources in the area, has hired staff from neighboring villages, and plans to replace coal with alternative energy, to name a few of its sustainable practices.

-A green hotel currently being built, is the Songjiang Hotel, set to be completed in May of 2009, which incorporates sustainability through green roofing as well as geothermal energy extraction.
+Another example of a green hotel is the Songjiang Hotel, which incorporates sustainability through green roofing as well as geothermal energy extraction.

-There's also URBN Hotel in Shanghai, China's first carbon neutral hotel.
+There's also the URBN Hotel in Shanghai, China's first carbon neutral hotel.

 5) What are some ways that we as travelers can participate in supporting the local communities in China?